keksundso/StateTransitionEnrichment/README.md

 # StateTransitionEnrichment

-To find state transitions which are enriched or depleted in given set of genes (compared to the Background), we analyzed our data via binomial regression in a bayesian framework.
+To find state transitions which are enriched or depleted in given set of genes (compared to the background), we analyzed our data via binomial regression in a bayesian framework.

-p(T, GO) = aT + eT*GOT.

-This way we are able to compare the probability that a given transition (pT) occurs in a gene which is part of a selected group (e.g. GO-Term) to all annotated genes.
-This difference is expressed be the effect size (e) and can be interpreted as the log odds ratio.
-In consequence this means that a negative log odds ratio shows us a depletion of any given transition in our selected group of genes, while a positiv value indicates an enrichment.
+Yt,x ~ binomial(θt,x , Nx)
+Θt = logistic(αt+βt*Xt)

+The number of genes with transition t and the condition x (part of the background (x = 0) or the selected group (x = 1)) is Yt,x.
+It depends on the number of genes in condition x (Nx) and the probability θt,x that a given transition t occurs in a gene which is annotated to one of the two conditions x.
+The influence of the condition on θ is expressed by the effect size β, which is the log odds ratio.
+The uncertainty that an enrichment (positive log odds ratio) or a depletion (negative log odds ratio) occurs is represented by the probability that β is either negative or positive, respectively.

 ## Explaining the Analysis